 As your safety must be your foremost priority, don’t rush ever to purchase a skateboard when you are a beginner or just have learned longboarding.
 Longboards are comparatively much safer than skateboards.
 It vastly absorbs shocks and ensures the safety of the rider.
 Technical skaters are more prone to injuries as they play with the sky and talk with the birds.

 So, keep on learning on your safer vehicle “the longboard” until and unless you become confident that you take control of the less safe skateboard.
 Must assure that you are wearing protective wear during playing this sport!

 To take control of speed and learn to maintain constant velocity is not an easy task for skaters.
 But, all the longboards don’t allow accelerating faster.
 Skateboards require a lot of pushing to speed up, especially during rolling.
 The longboards require more effort to get accelerated minimally, but once it speeds up, it gets easy to maintain a constant higher speed with fewer efforts.

 Many Popsicle skateboards couldn’t bear at higher speeds and become unstable.
 It is because the make of their trucks and wheels are not designed for achieving higher acceleration.
+Let’s Go We Will Knew about the difference between longboarding vs skateboarding.
 So, if it achieves a higher speed, instability could lead the rider to face difficulty to stop the skateboard shortly.
 Most probably, only advanced skateboards can deal with the situation.

 So, if you want a speedy ride, you should go for a longboard!